lakshay-bhatnagar/ReconHunter/README.md

 ReconHunter is a comprehensive bash script designed for bug bounty hunters and penetration testers to automate reconnaissance of a target domain.

-Developed by **Lakshay** and **Mansi**, this tool aggregates subdomains, performs DNS resolution, probes for HTTP services, collects archived URLs, discovers URL parameters, performs optional directory fuzzing, and scans for known vulnerabilities using Nuclei.
+This tool aggregates subdomains, performs DNS resolution, probes for HTTP services, collects archived URLs, discovers URL parameters, performs optional directory fuzzing, and scans for known vulnerabilities using Nuclei.

 ---